Applied Shellfish Farming Course

 While the Applied Shellfish Farming Course is not a requirement by the state to grow shellfish, CRMC considers the course an important learning opportunity for prospective shellfish farmers.
 Aspects of the course are also required for individuals wishing to apply for a Recreational Aquaculture Permit in Rhode Island (Those classes marked with an asterisk on the course syllabus) – For more information about the Recreational Aquaculture Permit, contact Benjamin Goetsch at bgoetsch@crmc.ri.gov.

-- The in-person Applied Shellfish Farming course is held at the Roger Williams University Bristol campus on Tuesday evenings from 6:30 p.m. to 9 p.m.
+• The in-person Applied Shellfish Farming course is held at the Roger Williams University Bristol campus on Tuesday evenings from 6:30 p.m. to 9:30 p.m.
+A remote platform will also be available for those who cannot attend in-person.

-- Contact us for the updated course pricing.
-Following payment of fee password access will be granted.
+• Contact us for the updated course pricing.
+Following payment of fee, you will be registered.